Kinro Windows Reviews

 The warranty the company gives to insulated glass is five years, starting from the date of purchase by the original homeowner.
 There is also a limited warranty for all window products, which is eighteen months from the delivery date.
 Coverage for glass breakage and torn screens is not honored, but replacement due to other defects is possible within the warranty period.

 Prices of window products at Kinro Windows differ according to type, color, size, and features.
-Thus, it is necessary to compare prices of various Kinro window types and to put products side by side in order to see the pros and cons.
+Thus, it is necessary to compare the prices of various Kinro window types and to put products side by side in order to see the pros and cons.
 When it comes to warranty, Kinro offers different warranties depending on the model, as most of them give their products a certain length of warranty years based on materials and confidence.
 Therefore, the price of the end product you will get is dependent on your careful selection and inspection.

 See our detailed window costs for more window replacement cost tables featuring more popular window brands.